KevCaz/KevCaz.github.io/content/econotes/2021/mulistressors/index.md

 {{< figcenter fig7.png 60 "Figure 7 from Beauchesne et al. (2021), see the paper for the original caption.
 Species with strong negative values, such as the Atlantic cod, have their abundances strongly and negatively impacted by stressors.
 For such species a positive or a negative value indicates the presence of non-additive effect.
 For species on the left side of the chart, a positive amplification values means that non-linear effects dampen the impact of multi-stressors on abundance." >}}

 We actually say much more in the paper, so if you want to learn I suggest you read it through!
-This was a lot of work, we had a lot of feedback for the reviewers to make the paper as clear as possible.
+This was a lot of work, we had a lot of feedback from the reviewers to make the paper as clear as possible.
 I hope we've succeeded in doing that, and I hope you'll be as excited as we are about the research avenues this study unveils!
 By the way, David did his best to make this study reproducible, see :arrow_right: https://zenodo.org/record/5014237#.YPhE8iUpD0o so you know where to start if you want to work on this :wink:.